 People with bronchiectasis experience chronic productive cough and acute exacerbations, which are linked to poorer quality of life and a higher rate of disease progression.
 The clinical guidelines for bronchiectasis management recommend physiotherapy [1, 2].
 These guidelines advise the prescription of airway clearance techniques (ACTs) to improve sputum clearance and reduce symptoms [1, 2].
 Mucoactive agents may be cautiously considered when required [1, 2].
 Individuals with reduced exercise tolerance are recommended to engage in pulmonary rehabilitation or undertake exercise or physical activity [1,2].
-Surveys of physiotherapy management for people with bronchiectasis have described commonly applied ACTs [3, 4] but have not alluded to technique combinations, a strategy considered a key approach towards personalising therapy [3-5].
+Surveys of physiotherapy management for people with bronchiectasis have described commonly applied ACTs [3, 4], but have not eluded to technique combinations, a strategy considered a key approach towards personalising therapy [3-5].
 Other audits have highlighted that ACTs were applied in only 49% and 52% of people with bronchiectasis in Europe and Australia respectively, reflecting a potential underuse of this therapeutic approach [6, 7].
-Low referral rates to pulmonary rehabilitation have been noted [3, 7], and the prescription of exercise and physical activity beyond pulmonary rehabilitation is unknown [3].
+Low referral rates to pulmonary rehabilitation have been noted [3, 7] and the prescription of exercise and physical activity beyond pulmonary rehabilitation is unknown [3].

 It is acknowledged that comorbidities are common in people with bronchiectasis [1, 2].
-Gastro-oesophageal reflux disease (GORD) may increase exacerbation risk [8].
+Gastrooesophageal reflux disease (GORD) may increase exacerbation risk [8].
 Stress urinary incontinence has been linked to reduced quality of life [9].
 Chronic rhinosinusitis is associated with greater disease severity and poorer HRQOL [10].
 Those with bronchiectasis may be at an increased risk of cardiovascular disease, independent of established cardiovascular risk factors or comorbidities [11].
-Finally, musculoskeletal disorders including osteoarthritis or osteoporosis have been noted in bronchiectasis, and may account for joint stiffness and pain [12].
+Finally, musculoskeletal disorders including osteoarthritis or osteoporosis have been noted in bronchiectasis and may account joint stiffness and pain [12].

-These comorbidities may influence the ACT or exercise prescription, or require specific physiotherapy to alleviate symptoms.
-However, there is no understanding of how frequently these comorbidities are assessed by physiotherapists and what clinical modifications are incorporated to manage these comorbidities.
+These comorbidities may influence the ACT or exercise prescription or require specific physiotherapy to alleviate symptoms.
+However, there is no understanding how frequently these comorbidities are assessed by physiotherapists, and what clinical modifications are incorporated to manage these comorbidities.
 This audit sought to explore the current physiotherapy practice for ACTs, pulmonary rehabilitation and physiotherapy approaches for comorbidity management in people with bronchiectasis within a private healthcare facility.

-For a 12-month period (June 2018-2019), an audit of 56 participants diagnosed with bronchiectasis who received outpatient physiotherapy at Cabrini Health, Melbourne, Australia during this time frame was conducted.
+For a 12-month period (June 2018 to 2019), an audit of 56 participants diagnosed with bronchiectasis who received outpatient physiotherapy at Cabrini Health, Melbourne, Australia during this time frame was conducted.
 There were no exclusions for data incompleteness.
-Assessment of current symptoms, clinical status and presence of comorbidities were extracted from a single occasion of service (the initial consultation).
+Assessment of current symptoms, clinical status, and presence of comorbidities were extracted from a single occasion of service (the initial consultation).
 The ACT routine, recommendations for exercise prescription (including pulmonary rehabilitation referral) and management strategies for comorbidities were extracted from medical records by a single investigator using an a priori template.
 Approval was obtained from the Cabrini Health Human Research Ethics Committee.

-The mean±sD age of participants was 76±11 years with a median of 2 (interquartile range 1-4) exacerbations in the year preceding the initial consultation.
-All were referred by respiratory physicians.
-During this timeframe, 96% (n=54) were referred for ACTs, while one participant was referred for haemoptysis and one for exercise prescription.
-With regards to clinical review, chest status assessment incorporated history and status of cough and sputum production, breathlessness, and existing ACT or
+The mean[SD] age of participants was 76[11] years), with a median of 2 [IQR 1-4] exacerbations in the year preceding the initial consultation.
+All were referred by Respiratory Physicians.
+During this timeframe, 96% (n=54) were referred for ACTs, while one participant was referred for haemoptysis, or exercise prescription respectively.
+With regards to clinical review, chest status assessment incorporated history and status of cough and sputum production, breathlessness, and existing ACT or exercise routine, if applicable.
+A valid measure of exercise tolerance, lower limb strength or functional mobility was completed in 33% of participants; tools included the 6-minute walk test (2%), 10-metre walk test (3%) and sit-to-stand test (18%).
+Shortness of breath was assessed in 86% of participants, with a self-reported description applied in 94%.
+Upper airway symptoms (rhinosinusitis) was assessed in 39% of participants, incontinence was assessed in 9%, GORD was assessed in 88% and musculoskeletal pain was assessed in 32%.